 You can get into this job through a university course.

 You'll need a degree and postgraduate qualification to work as an astronomer.
-Your degree will usually need to be a first or upper second-class.
+You'll usually need to have achieved a first or a 2:1 in your degree.

 Relevant subjects include: